GrzesiekJaremko/SocialWorkoutTracker/README.md

 - Private stat pages (viewable only by you or your friends)

 ## 📅 Workout Tracking
-Create fully custom Workout Plans (e.g., Push Day, Pull Day)
+- Create fully custom Workout Plans (e.g., Push Day, Pull Day)

-Add detailed Workouts with sets, reps, and weights
+- Add detailed Workouts with sets, reps, and weights

-Automatically tracks your:
+- Automatically tracks your:

-Last gym session
+- Last gym session

-Personal records (PRs)
+- Personal records (PRs)

-Total sets and sessions completed
+- Total sets and sessions completed

 ## 📊 Progress Graphs
-Visualize your performance over time with dynamic charts
+- Visualize your performance over time with dynamic charts

-Filter by 3 months, 6 months, 12 months, or All Time
+- Filter by last month, 3 months, 6 months, 12 months, or All Time

-Helps users stay motivated and goal-driven
+- Helps users stay motivated and goal-driven

-Metrics include total volume, frequency, and personal bests
+- Metrics include total volume, frequency, and personal bests

 ## 👯 Social Features
-Search for users and send friend requests
+- Search for users and send friend requests

-Friends must accept before you can share data
+- Friends must accept before you can share data

-Once connected:
+- Once connected:

-View each other’s workout history and stats
+- View each other’s workout history and stats

-Send direct messages
+- Send direct messages

-Compare lifts and session history
+- Compare lifts and session history

 ## 🌐 How to Access the Demo
 Experience the full functionality of the Social Workout Tracker by logging in with the demo credentials below: